Documentation

 Re-Enabling SSH Access (If Needed) #

 To re-enable SSH access, navigate to the firewall dashboard and click Add New Rule.
-A popup window will appear where you need to enter SSH in the Name field and 22 in the Port field.
+A popup window will appear where you need to enter SSH in the Name field and 22 in the SSH Port field.

 In the ‘IP Address‘ field, you can specify a particular IP address to whitelist it, or leave the field blank to allow SSH access from all IP addresses.
 Next, set the ‘Protocol’ to ‘TCP’ and configure ‘Traffic‘ as ‘Allow’.
 Once all details are entered, click ‘Add Rule’ to apply the changes and restore SSH access to your server.